phonegap/workshop-plugins/lesson2.md

 ### Exercise

-1. Create a new plugin using the **phonegap-plugin-template** tool
+1. Create a new plugin using the `phonegap-plugin-create` command
 2. Open the `plugin.xml` and uncomment the Android and iOS `<platform>` specific sections
 3. Add your new plugin to a PhoneGap or Cordova app project

->If you don't have a Cordova or PhoneGap project handy for testing with your new plugin, you can create a new one using the Cordova or PhoneGap CLI respectively: `$ cordova create myAppProject` or `$ phonegap create myAppProject`, then `cd` into `myAppProject` and add your plugin.
+4. Verify the plugin has been added via the `$ cordova plugin list` (or `$ phonegap plugin list`)

 >**Tip:** You can use the `--link` flag when you add the plugin locally during developmet and Cordova will create a symbolic link to the plugin folder.
 This way any native source code updates you make will automatically be available to your project ie: `$ cordova plugin add --link ~/path/to/plugin`.
+Note that this does not include changes made to your JavaScript interface.
+You will need to remove and re-add your plugin for those updates.

-When removing a locally added plugin, specify the plugin id - ie: `my-awesome-plugin`.
+>When removing a locally added plugin, specify the plugin id - ie: `my-awesome-plugin`.
 You can retrieve the list of plugins added to a project by typing `phonegap plugin list`.

+##### Creating a Project for Testing
+If you don't have a Cordova or PhoneGap project handy for testing with your new plugin, you can simply create a new one using the Cordova or PhoneGap CLI: `$ cordova create myAppProject` or `$ phonegap create myAppProject`, then `cd` into `myAppProject` and add your plugin.

 <div class="row" style="margin-top:40px;">
 <div class="col-sm-12">